f4exb/dsdcc/Readme.md

 <h1>Running</h1>

-A binary `dsdplus` is produced and gets installed in the `bin` subdirectory of your installation directory.
+A binary `dsdcc` is produced and gets installed in the `bin` subdirectory of your installation directory.
 A typical usage is to pipe in the input from a UDP source of discriminator output samples with `socat` and pipe out to `sox` `play` utility to produce some sound:
 ``

-For more details refer to the online help with the `-h` option: `dsdplus -h`
+For more details refer to the online help with the `-h` option: `dsdcc -h`

 <h1>Developpers notes</h1>

 <h2>Structure overview</h2>

-  - Everything lives in the `DSDplus` namespace
+  - Everything lives in the `DSDcc` namespace
   - The `DSDDecoder` object handles the core functions of synchronization and global orchestration of the decoding.
 It also hosts the options and state objects.
 It collaborates with specialized objects that have full access to the decoder public and private areas using the C++ `friend` directive.
   - The options and state objects are the following:
     - The `DSDOpts` object handles the options configuring the behaviour of the decoder